Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Geraldo Perdomo (.296 slugging percentage in past 10 games, including no homers), battle starter Peter Lambert and the Colorado Rockies at Chase Field, Monday at 4:10 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.231 slugging percentage in past 10 games, including no home run), battle starter Chris Flexen and the Colorado Rockies at Chase Field, Wednesday at 3:40 PM ET.

 Geraldo Perdomo Game Info & Props vs. the Rockies